spglancy/react-api-proj/README.md

   - This project uses the current weather forecast.
 The OpenWeatherMap also provides a 5 day forcast.
 Your goal is to display this.
 - Find another simple API and make a component to dispaly data from your chosen API.

+**Challenge 4**

+During the loading process your app is limbo, you haven't gotten a success or an error yet.
+In this state your app should display a message letting us know that the app is in the loading process.

+To do this use keep track of the status of the app and conditionally render a component to display the status of the app.

+**Challenge 5**

+Use an API of your choice.
+This can be any API you like.
+Render data from the API with React.
+BUild components and sub-components to do the work and display your data.